DuendeInexistente/Cirque/Creatures.md

 <u>Ruith</u> remained by her side for several decades as either a friend or a pet -It was a point of contention between the few narrators who wrote the history of this period- and during this time is described as joking and openly manipulative, finding mirth in tricking ponies who mistook it for mere animal and often ridiculing members of the court; all of this to Queen Scheherazade's unmasked amusement.

-This lasts at least *"Ten tens of years, then half again as much"*, past two wars and five husbands.
-At this point the <u>sun bird</u> is -for the sole time in all tenable accounts- suffering from age, losing it's feathers and refusing to eat.
+This lasts at least *"Ten tens of years, then half again as much"*, or a hundred and fifty years past two wars and five husbands.
+At this point the <u>sun bird</u> is -for the sole time in all tenable accounts- suffering from age; losing it's feathers and refusing to eat.
 As a last act, rather than dying of age, it again immolates itself to ashes.

 The queen *"Spread his ashes to the sea with great gravity, her face an unreadable rictus, and jumped to the waters herself."* She was not found after this, and is presumed to have drowned.